 I’ve been using Pinterest for many years now - in fact I started using it when it was invite only, so that takes us back to 2012, if not before!

 As a knitter and a keen cook, it’s inspired many of my knitted creations and evening meals.
 And it’s one of the few “social media” sites that my husband, Rob, also enjoys using.

 But Pinterest is much more than a place to go searching for your next favourite noodle recipe or to help you decide on the colours for your latest nightshift shawl.

-Whether you’re just thinking of starting a B&B or have been marketing a B&B for a while, Pinterest can be a really useful tool for you to include in your business toolkit.
+Travel is huge on Pinterest so whether you’re just thinking of starting a B&B or have been marketing a B&B for a while, Pinterest can be a really useful tool for you to include in your business toolkit.

 In this post, I’m going to talk you through what Pinterest is and how it can benefit your bed and breakfast business, whatever stage you’re at.